ibm-cloud-docs/Cloudant/offerings/bluemix_dedicated.md

 All plans are provided on servers with [at rest](https://en.wikipedia.org/wiki/Data_at_rest){: new_window}{: external}
 disk encryption.
 Access is over the public network connection and encrypted by using HTTPS.
 For more detail, see [Security](/docs/Cloudant?topic=Cloudant-security#security){: new_window}{: external}.
-IP allowlisting is available upon request to {{site.data.keyword.cloudant_short_notm}} Support and applies to the whole {{site.data.keyword.cloudant_short_notm}} environment, and not at the instance level.
+IP allow listing is available upon request to {{site.data.keyword.cloudant_short_notm}} Support and applies to the whole {{site.data.keyword.cloudant_short_notm}} environment, and not at the instance level.

 The plan also offers [Compliance Certification](/docs/Cloudant?topic=Cloudant-compliance#compliance).